 Personal information you have provided in order that we can process a claim on your behalf will ONLY be utilised in relation to your insurance claim and for no other purpose.

 To facilitate an effective and appropriate investigation into your claim it may be necessary to share your personal data with selected third party service providers.
-Where required, this may include: your removal/storage company, the insurer, a field surveyor/loss adjuster, restoration/repair companies, insurance broker, solicitor, banks (only for the purposes of settling claims), “regulatory” authorities (Financial Ombudsman Service, Sanctions authorities etc.) or any other entity with whom we are legally obliged to share data.
+Where required, this may include: your removal/storage company, the insurer, restoration/repair companies, insurance broker, solicitor, banks (only for the purposes of settling claims), “regulatory” authorities (Financial Ombudsman Service, Sanctions authorities etc.) or any other entity with whom we are legally obliged to share data.